AliAryanTech/bnh-md/README.md

  you can make commands without hassling

  the bots response is directly from sock, so go to [baileys](https://github.com/adiwajshing/Baileys) for sending media messages
+ # Contributing
+ if you want to report any bugs then click/ go to [issues](https://github.com/Cyberkingcr7/bnh-md/issues)